-Ultimately, it is the inter-play between these parts of ourselves, not the dominance of one over the other, that truly define our actions.
+Ultimately, the inter-play between these parts of ourselves, not the dominance of one over another, truly defines our actions.
 By exploring these characters, no matter how divided they seem by time, place, and musical style, we encounter a glimpse of our own fragile selves, as we too navigate the ever-complex binary of the head and the heart.

 French Canadian flutist Christian Paquette is the Principal Flute of the York Symphony Orchestra and newly appointed Principal Flute of the Baltimore Chamber Orchestra.
 In September of 2022 he will hold the position of Principal Flute of the Kitchener-Waterloo Symphony Orchestra in Canada.
 He is a doctoral candidate at the Peabody Institute of Johns Hopkins University under the tutelage of Marina Piccinini.
 He has also worked in flute repairs with Adam Workman, founder of Flutistry Boston.
 He has frequently performed back in his hometown of Ottawa, Canada with the Ottawa Symphony Orchestra, the National Arts Centre Orchestra and the Thirteen Strings Ensemble.
 He was also the President of the Ottawa Flute Association from 2015 to 2017.